viezel/NappSlideMenu/README.md

 ## Events

-### viewOpened
+### viewWillOpen

-When leftWindow or rightWindow is opened, this event is fired with the *view* event parameter.
+When leftWindow or rightWindow will be opened, this event is fired with the *view* event parameter.

 Here, you can block centerWindow, for example.

-	mainWindow.addEventListener("viewOpened", function(e) {
+	mainWindow.addEventListener("viewWillOpen", function(e) {
 		this.setCenterhiddenInteractivity("TouchDisabledWithTapToClose");
 	});

-### viewClosed
+### viewWillClose

-When leftWindow or rightWindow is closed, this event is fired with the *view* event parameter.
+When leftWindow or rightWindow will be closed, this event is fired with the *view* event parameter.

 Here, you can blur a searchBar in leftWindow, for example.

-	mainWindow.addEventListener("viewClosed", function(e) {
+	mainWindow.addEventListener("viewWillClose", function(e) {
 		this.setCenterhiddenInteractivity("TouchEnabled");
 	});